Eero Pro 6 vs. Eero Pro: Should you upgrade?

 |120.6mm x 31.5mm

-Eero estimates the older Eero Pro can cover about 1,750 square feet with a single unit while the newer Eero Pro 6 takes that up to 2,000 square feet.
-The extra coverage and performance of the Eero Pro 6 come with a size penalty as the housing is significantly taller.
-Both routers are rather compact compared to some of the other best mesh routers in their class but the Eero Pro 6 will still be more difficult to conceal.
+Eero estimates the older Eero Pro can cover about 1,750 square feet with a single unit, while the newer Eero Pro 6 takes that up to 2,000 square feet.
+However, the extra coverage and performance of the Eero Pro 6 come with a size penalty as the housing is significantly taller.
+Both routers are rather compact compared to some of the other best mesh routers in their class, but the Eero Pro 6 will still be more difficult to conceal.

-Eero Pro 6 vs. Eero Pro Eero extras
+Eero Pro 6 vs. Eero Pro: Eero extras

 Both routers can run the full suite of Eero software.
-This not only includes Alexa integration but also the simple device management in the Eero app and easy mesh expansion.
-You can see your traffic and internet usage and can enable and disable internet access for each device individually.
-Eero supports modern configurations including WPA3 security and IPv6.
+This includes Alexa integration and the simple device management in the Eero app on Android or iOS, and easy mesh expansion.
+You can see your traffic and internet usage and enable and disable internet access for each device individually.
+Eero supports modern configurations, including WPA3 security and IPv6.
 Port forwarding is also supported in the app, unlike quite a few other mesh systems.

 Eero also gives you the option to sign up for Eero Secure and Eero Secure+.
 The former includes a basic set of security features, content filter, ad blocking, and a device monitor for $2.99 per month.
-Eero Secure+ adds in antivirus software, a password manager, and a VPN subscription for $9.99 per month.
-Of course, these features could be obtained separately but some will like the convenience of Eero's package.
+Eero Secure+ adds antivirus software, a password manager, and a VPN subscription for $9.99 per month.
+Of course, these features could be obtained separately, but some will like Eero's package's convenience.

-Eero Pro 6 vs. Eero Pro Building your mesh
+Eero Pro 6 vs. Eero Pro: Building your mesh

 To get the best possible speed from your mesh, you should make sure the rest of the Eeros in your mesh support the speeds you expect.
 To get gigabit mesh speeds from your Eero Pro 6 mesh, you'll need to stick with Eero Pro 6 nodes.
-If you have older Eero nodes or don't need as much speed in parts of your home, you can use any Eero to expand your network.
-Just keep in mind you'll be limited to the speed of the node you're connected to.
+You can even pair your Eero nodes with one of the best Eero wall mounts to help keep them out of the way.

+Keep in mind that if you're mixing in older Eeros, you'll be limited to the node's speed when connected to it.

-Expanding your Eero Pro is a very similar experience with the best possible experience coming from other Eero Pro nodes.
-It may seem like an Eero 6 or Eero 6 Extender is a good option since it supports up to 500Mbps but these speeds won't be possible due to the Eero Pro's Wi-Fi 5 hardware.
+Expanding your Eero Pro is a very similar experience, with the best possible experience coming from other Eero Pro nodes.
+An Eero 6 or Eero 6 Extender may seem like a good option since it supports up to 500Mbps, but these speeds won't be possible due to the Eero Pro's Wi-Fi 5 hardware.

-Eero Pro 6 vs. Eero Pro Is it time to upgrade to the Wi-Fi 6 Eero?
+Eero Pro 6 vs. Eero Pro: Is it time to upgrade to the Wi-Fi 6 Eero?

 Both of these mesh routers will provide more than enough speed for most people.
-Eero 550Mbps recommendation for the Eero Pro means it will be able to deliver plenty of speed to dozens of devices and ever stream 4K videos to multiple.
+The Eero 550Mbps recommendation for the Eero Pro means it will deliver plenty of speed to dozens of devices and stream 4K videos to multiple.
 With the Eero Pro 6's upgrade to 1Gbps support, those looking to make the most of a gigabit connection won't be limited by their router.
-Thanks to the Pro 6's Wi-Fi 6 support, it will also be able to keep up with the growing demands of your network for a few years.
+Thanks to the Pro 6's Wi-Fi 6 support, it will also be able to keep up with your network's growing demands for a few years.
 As more people work from home and ask more of their networks all the time, it pays to be ready for the next generation of wireless devices.

 Gigabit internet speeds all over your home